mrtnmiller/TransportsProject/README.md

 The code was written in standard SQL using MySQL syntax, therefore it is recommended to run it in a similar environment otherwise apply the necessary changes.

+To see the code, click on the transports.sql file.